 03 of 07

-If a dog is not feeling well for any reason it may become lethargic.
-Liver failure can be a cause of this lethargy due to pain, discomfort or a lack of proper nutrition.
-Ascites (a build-up of fluids) in the abdomen can make it more difficult for your dog to move around and, consequently, they will be expending more energy.
+If a dog is not feeling well for any reason it may become lethargic and less interested in its normal activities including walks, playing with toys, and even interacting with loved ones.
+Liver failure can be a cause of lethargy due to pain, nausea, fever, low blood sugar, or internal bleeding.
+Ascites (a build-up of fluids) in the abdomen can also occur in liver failure, making it more difficult for your dog to move around and can also make breathing more labored.

 04 of 07

-Anorexia occurs in a dog when it refuses to eat.
-A lack of appetite is not likely if a dog with liver failure is uncomfortable, in pain, or vomiting.
-This can result in rapid weightloss.Continue to 5 of 7 below.
+Anorexia means that a dog refuses to eat.
+A lack of appetite is likely if a dog with liver failure is uncomfortable, in pain, or vomiting.
+This can result in rapid weight loss, dehydration, and more severe lethargy.Continue to 5 of 7 below.

 05 of 07

 Ascites is a medical term used to describe fluid build-up in the abdomen.
-The swollen stomach that this causes in dogs can give the appearance of an inflated balloon.
+The swollen abdomen can give the appearance of an inflated balloon.
 Ascites can be uncomfortable since it makes it harder for your dog to breathe and move around.

 07 of 07